Floyd-Dev-commit/auto-script-for-APT-validation/README.md

 Time Stamp 2021-Spring

-Automatic Python Software Testing Script using pywinauto/pytest
+A simple Automatic Python Software Testing Script using pywinauto/pytest.

+#It's a self-made demo instead of a complete script, due to company's regulation, it's not proper to upload full script here.

 0.Make sure you have installed requirements.
 1.Extract all files in zip to the same directory.